solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 ## Create the Function Application

 The application here is based on an HTTP Trigger that will then make a call into the Azure Database for MySQL instance and add some records.
-You can create this function by performing the following steps.
+To create this function perform the following steps.

 - Install the required software above
 - Open Visual Studio Code, type **Ctrl-Shift-P**